Codehound1/sepsis-compliance-etl/docs/index.md

 # 🧬 Sepsis Compliance ETL Project

-This is a data engineering and visualization project built using Epic Clarity mock data.
+This is a data engineering and visualization project built using  mock data.
 The goal is to measure patient compliance with sepsis bundle metrics.

 ## 📊 Dashboard Preview